squidmin/spring-labs/src/main/java/org/squidmin/spring/basics/README.md

 ![17.png](img/17.png)

 The package for each section contains the `MovieRecommenderSystemApplication` class containing the main method.
-This file can simply be copied from the `org.squidmin.basics.movierecommendersystem` package to the newly created package.
+This file can simply be copied from the `org.squidmin.spring.basics.movierecommendersystem` package to the newly created package.

 ![18.png](img/18.png)